 On Wednesday, January 31, the Yarnall Library hosted an evening of conversation with community members as they shared their experiences of interracial marriage in the DC area.
 The panel discussion was moderated by NPR's Korva Coleman, and featured couples from Sandy Spring, including Chandlee Offerman; anti-miscegenation laws made it illegal for Chandlee and her husband Andy to marry in 1960s Maryland.
 All together the panel's experience of "mixed" marriage spanned the 50 years since the United States Supreme Court struck down anti-miscegenation laws across the country.

 Oct.
-2, 2017: Author Patricia Hruby Powell was on campus working with US Dance and English classes and presenting both US and MS assemblies about the creative and research processes behind her books.
+2, 2017: Author Patricia Hruby Powell was on campus working with US Dance and English classes and presenting both US and MS assemblies on the creative and research processes behind her books.
 She shared her personal experiences, her inner wonderings, and the systems she set up to keep track of research materials she gathered.
 Patricia had a wonderful experience with our students and campus.

 Sept.
 22, 2017: Husband and wife author-illustrator team Sean Qualls and Selina Alko, creators of our LS community read, A Case for Loving spent time at SSFS with the preschool classes, the 4th and 5th graders, MS English students, and presented at a Lower School assembly.
 They lunched with members of the MS book club, and all day long generously shared about their writing and art and listened to (and were very impressed by) our students.